damnson-K/E-commerce_Churn_Capstone_3_Kerin/README.md

 ## 📌 Future Improvements
 - Fine-tuning hyperparameters to improve model accuracy.
-- Experimenting with advanced models such as XGBoost or Neural Networks.
+- Experimenting with other advanced models.
 - Deploying the model as an API for real-time churn prediction.

 ## 📝 Conclusion